 23. Before your runs, you are required to drive SLOWLY along the open public return roads down to the starting line.
 Driving distance from the entry gate down to the starting line is 7.4 miles and takes less than 12 minutes when driven below the SPEED LIMIT of 45 miles per hour.
 Follow the white flour marks on the pavement.
 The return route will be patrolled by our volunteers with radar guns.
 At 45MPH or below, the radar operators will give a thumbs up and a smile.
 Since many vintage cars have inaccurate speedometers, 46-49 gets a courtesy “slow down” gesture but will not be reported.
 At a speed of 50-59 you will be shown the “SLOW DOWN 45” sign and will be put on double secret probation.
 Over 49 a second time, you will be BLACK FLAGGED.
 Done for the day.
 60MPH or above even once will also result in an immediate black flag, and so will any burnouts, drifting, spins, brake stands, or other “automotive horseplay” witnessed by our spotters.
 You will no longer be allowed to drive the course.
 Please respect the peace and quiet of the local residents and DRIVE SLOWLY AROUND TO THE START!
 The speed limit on Hwy 88 is 55MPH, so increase the above criteria by 10MPH for Hwy 88 only.
 The probation and black flag rules are additive between the course and the return route.
 For example, a driver who hits one cone on the course and is also clocked one time at 50-59 on the return road would be immediately disqualified with no refund.
 See also rule 18.

 24. The course will go cold at 5:30pm, or when all remaining drivers have taken at least six runs each, whichever comes first.
 Every effort will be made to safely give all drivers six runs each before the end of the day, but if the event ends early for any reason, it will be considered a complete event if all drivers who are able to compete have taken at least three runs each.
+There is no guarantee that all drivers will get the same number of runs, especially two drivers sharing the same vehicle.
 See also rule 22 concerning ambulance use.

 25. At the end of the day, please help clean up the paddock and the course.
 Carry equipment to the rental truck parked by registration.
 Collect the pink marker flags.
 Deposit all trash in the trash cans, and all recycling in the bins marked “RECYCLE”.
 We need to leave the entire area cleaner than we found it, so we can keep good relations with the local residents.